Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-core/README.md

 token as a password to connect with MySQL.

 ## Examples
-For documentation on how to use this package, please refer to [Quickstart:Use Java and JDBC with Azure Database for MySQL](https://aka.ms/quickstart-jdbc-mysql) and .
+For documentation on how to use this package, please refer to [Quickstart:Use Java and JDBC with Azure Database for MySQL](https://aka.ms/passwordless/quickstart/mysql) and [Quickstart:Use Java and JDBC with Azure Database for PostgreSQL](https://aka.ms/passwordless/quickstart/postgresql).

 ## Troubleshooting